sapegin/washingcode-book/manuscript/010_Header.md

 <!-- expect(kebabNames).toEqual(['bilbo-baggins', 'gandalf', 'gollum']) -->

+W> In 2024 it’s still more efficient to import separate modules from Lodash.
+I use the `_` imports here mostly for convenience, but such imports may increase the bundle size.

 T> We talk abut third-party libraries and their trade-offs in the [Avoid not invented here syndrome](#no-nih) section of the Other techniques chapter.

 ## Acknowledgments